 End of Alternatives]

-Legislative Note: If this state includes fees of this kind in a general statute, add these fees to that statute and omit this section.
-If this state sets fees of this kind by administrative rule, select Alternative B. Subsection (b)(29) of Alternative A will include all entity filings not specifically listed in subsection (b).
-As an alternative to relying on subsection (b)(29), the state may list in subsection (b) all of the specific entity filings required by the Code.
+Legislative Note: If the state includes fees of this kind in a general statute, add these fees to that statute and omit this section.
+If this state sets fees of this kind by administrative rule, select Alternative B.